sarahkaspar/Multiple-Testing-tutorial-project/episodes/Types-of-errors.Rmd

 ![Which error rate should you control for?](fig/error-rates.png)

 - If each of these tests answers a separate research question, you can apply the comparison-wise error rate, which means you don't have to correct anything.
 - Sometimes, one incorrect rejection changes the overall conclusion in your research setting.
 For example, if you decide on the safety of a chemical, which is a mixture of ingredients.
 You can ask for each ingredient whether it's safe (null hypothesis: it's safe).
-If you all null hypohteses are true (all ingredients are safe), you'd like to conclude that the entire chemical is safe.
+If all null hypohteses are true (all ingredients are safe), you'd like to conclude that the entire chemical is safe.
 However, if you falsely reject one individual null hypothesis, this will change the overall conclusion (you falsely call the chemical unsafe).
 Therefore, you'd like to control the probability of making any false rejections, which is called the family-wise error rate.
 - In many scenarios, a few false positives won't change the overall conclusion.
 For example, in biological screens, we aim for a hit list of candidate genes/proteins/substances that play a role in a process of interest.
 We can then further verify candidates, or identify pathways that are over-represented in the hits.
 For this, we can live with a few false positives, but we'd like to make sure that *most of* what we call a hit, actually *is* a hit.
 For such scenarios, we control for the *false discovery rate*: the percentage of false positives among the hits.